langaoenjef/2425-2nd-cc3-1b-project-fourgrammers2/README.md

-This is the package used to present PennyPal on Demo Day.
+This is the folder used to present PennyPal on Demo Day.